kingsimba/express-typescript-mocha-vscode/README.rst

                "mochaExplorer.require": "ts-node/register/transpile-only"
             }

-      2. 'mocha' node in 'package.json'.
+      2. '.mocharc.json'.
 This is used by Mocha(running in console) and Mocha Test Explorer.

+         Note: Add ``"exit": true`` in '.mocharc.json' to make sure the mocha process will exit after test completes.

    *  Add some scripts in packages.json.
 So I can use something like: "npm test", "npm run watch".